smasimore/MastersThesis/README.md

 All code flying on the rocket must be in this repository.

 ## Cpputest
+CppUTest is used to create unit & integration tests for flight software.
 [Cpputest Manual](https://cpputest.github.io/manual.html)

 ### Building cpputest library (only needs to be done once per machine)